google/koladata/docs/api_reference.md

 Args:
   name: Name of the operator.
   unsafe_override: Whether to override an existing operator.
-  view: Optional view to use for the operator.
+  view: View for the operator and its aliases.
-  repr_fn: Optional repr function to use for the operator and its aliases.
-In
+  repr_fn: Repr function for the operator and its aliases.
-    case of None, a default repr function will be used.
   aux_policy: Aux policy for the operator.
   via_cc_operator_package: If True, the operator will be only registered
     during koladata_cc_operator_package construction, and just looked up in